babaniyi/babaniyi.github.io/_posts/amazon-product-search.md

 #### **Tokens to IDs mapping**
 Once we have tokens, we need to convert them to numerical values.
 This can done using Lookup table or hashing.

 - **Lookup table:** In this method, each unique token is mapped to an ID.
 Next, a lookup table is created to store these 1:1 mappings.
 Lookup tables has its strengths which includes speed as it is easy to convert tokens to IDs and also convert the IDs back to tokens using a reverse index table.
 However, downside is that it stores the table in a memory hence having a large number of tokens requires huge memory space.
-Also, it cannot handle neew or unseen words properly.
+Also, it cannot handle new or unseen words properly.

-- **Hashing:** Compared to lookup tables, hashing also known as "feature hashing", or "hashing trick" is a memomery efficient method that uses hash function to obtain IDs, without keeping a lookup table.
-We know that as models are trained with corpus with larger sizes, it produces vocabularies that take more and more memory space to store.
+- **Hashing:** Compared to lookup tables, hashing also known as "feature hashing", or "hashing trick" is a memory efficient method that uses hash function to obtain IDs, without keeping a lookup table.
+We know that as models are trained with corpus with larger sizes, it produces vocabularies that take more and more memory space to store [6].
 For efficiency purposes, these lookup tables are stored in RAM for quick token-id mapping and can slow down the operations once their size gets too big.
 By using a hashing, we can get rid of such memory-consuming vocabularies entirely and a hash function is used for token-id mapping instead.
 With a given string, a hash function is capable of returning a numerical value, a hash value, that’s unique to that string and use it as token id.
-Since there’s no fix-sized vocabulary involved, all tokens can now be assigned to a number, no matter the model has seen it before or not.
+Since there’s no fix-sized vocabulary involved, all tokens can now be assigned to a number, no matter the model has seen it before or not [6].
 The downside is that after hashing, we cannot convert IDs back to tokens.

 ## 2.2 Preparing image data
+In the earlier section 1, we explained the goal is to design an image search system that retrieves images similar a user's text query, rank them based on their similarities to the text query, and then display them to the user.
+Since the model returns an image as output, we need to preprocess all the images of the products available in system.
+The most common image preprocessing operations are [1]:

+- **Resizing:** Models usally require fixed image sizes (e.g. $224 * 224$)
+- **Scaling:** Scale pixel values of each image to be in the range of 0 and 1
+- **Z-score standardization:** Scale pixel values to have a mean of 0 and variabce of 1
+- **Consistent color mode:** Ensure images have a consistent color mode (e.g. RGB or CMYK)

 # References